Baroque Prague Architecture – Style with a Twirl

 As a rule Baroque Prague was all about projecting power and wealth with grand entrances, entrance halls, massive staircases, opulent state rooms and immense art.
 The word “Baroque” is thought to be derived from a Portuguese word meaning “irregular”.
 Even today in Baroque Prague the term is used to describe anything with an excess of ornamentation or something of a complex or irregular nature.

 The rise of Baroque coincides with the rise of Catholicism in continental Europe.
-Following the 30 years war (1618-1648) the Catholics emerged victorious and consolidated their power over the next quarter of a Century before embarking on leaving their mark.
+Following the Thirty Years War (1618-1648) the Catholics emerged victorious and consolidated their power over the next quarter of a Century before embarking on leaving their mark.
 Without doubt, Baroque Prague is laden with religious meanings and iconography but from a layman’s view it was an exploration of new ideas that included:

 - External moldings and figures (stucco or covered wood)